JohnReedLOL/scala-trace-debug/README.md

 # scala-trace-debug [![Build Status](https://travis-ci.org/JohnReedLOL/scala-trace-debug.svg?branch=3.0)](https://travis-ci.org/JohnReedLOL/scala-trace-debug)
-Scala-Trace-Debug keeps you from losing or misplacing any of your print statements or assertions.
+Scala-Trace-Debug locates print statements and assertions.
 It is more effective in Scala, but it works for Java too.
 Now with MIT License.

 ____________________________________________________________________________________________________________________